git/git.github.io/SoC-2015-Microprojects.md

 did for "git merge -" sometime after we introduced "git checkout -".
 Cf. $gmane/230828

+### Use unsigned integral type for collection of bits.

+Pick one field of a structure that (1) is of signed integral type and (2) is used as a collection of multiple bits.
+Discuss if there is a good reason why it has to be a signed integral field and change it to an unsigned type otherwise.
+Cf. $gmane/263751

 ### Make "git diff --no-index $directory $file" DWIM better.

 "git diff --no-index $directory $directory/$file" is obviously what